tfpf/hash-drbg/README.md

 * GCC ≥ 9.4.0 or Clang ≥ 12.0.0
 * Git ≥ 2.30.2
 * GNU Make ≥ 4.2.1
+* CPython ≥ 3.8 and its C headers and library
+* pip ≥ 23.0

 On Windows, these are available via [MSYS2](https://www.msys2.org).